 To experience the best of Pontocho, ignore the guidebook and explore different restaurants.
 The best ones are usually smaller and not along the main way.
 They will probably only have their menus in Japanese.

-The trick is to eat at a restaurant which pleases the visitor.
+The trick is to eat at a restaurant that pleases the visitor.
 On those hot and sunny days, a cool breeze from the Komogawa River may make the experience even better.

 If you really love your food but would prefer to do this in style with a local, book yourself into a tour.
 They’re not cheap, but your tastebuds will thank you forever!

-Because of its great cultural and historical significance, the temple is recognised as a UNESCO world heritage site.
+Because of its great cultural and historical significance, the temple is recognised as a UNESCO world heritage site and is a top attraction in Kyoto.

 It is the head temple built by Ashikaga Takauji, a ruling shogun in 1339.